solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ### Azure Metrics Explorer

-[Azure Metrics Explorer] makes it easy to capture performance counters for resources quickly without having to add instrumentation to your application code.
+[Azure Metrics Explorer] makes it easy to capture performance counters for resources quickly without adding instrumentation to your application code.
 As the following diagram shows, you simply select the resource and metric and then apply your filters:

 ![][28]

-For example, if we wanted to capture performance counters for a PHP App Service resource, there are some simple steps to follow.
+For example, to capture performance counters for a PHP App Service resource, simply follow these steps.

 -   Determine your scope.
 Navigate to the App Service in the Azure Portal.